jeffersonRibeiro/docs/content/en/docs/refguide/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-navigation.md

 {{< figure src="/attachments/refguide/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-navigation/home-page-error.png" alt="Home Page Error" >}}

-You can fix this error by creating a microflow that will that will create a new *Customer* object and pass it to the page.
+You can fix this error by creating a microflow that will create a new *Customer* object and pass it to the page.
 Do the following:

 1. Open the responsive navigation profile.
 2. In **Default home page field** click **Select**.